tectonic-typesetting/tectonic/docs/src/v2cli/build.md

 regular terminal output of the TeX engine.
 This output is similar to, but not identical to, the contents of the log file.
 By default, this output is only printed if the engine encounteres a fatal error.

+The `--open` option will open the built document using the system handler.